-Kinghorn starts for Scotland in Dublin
+Scotland bench Russell & start Kinghorn

 |Coverage: Listen on BBC Radio Scotland & follow live text coverage on BBC Sport website & app

-Blair Kinghorn starts at number 10, with Finn Russell dropping to the bench, for Scotland's final Six Nations game against Ireland on Saturday.
+Finn Russell drops to the bench, with Blair Kinghorn preferred at number 10, for Scotland's final Six Nations game against Ireland on Saturday.

+Racing 92 stand-off Russell's demotion comes amid scrutiny of his performances in the championship.

-Second row Jonny Gray returns from a two-match injury absence to replace Exeter team-mate Sam Skinner in the only other change from last weekend's win in Italy.
+Second-row Jonny Gray replaces Exeter colleague Sam Skinner in the only other change from last week's win in Italy.

+Bath back-row Josh Bayliss is among the replacements and in line for his Six Nations debut in Dublin.